eoumenwa/Dare.ioProjects/PROJECT 9: Tooling Website deployment automation with Continuous Integration. Introduction to Jenkins.md

 ## Automation

- Click “Configure” your job/project and add these two configurations
+ Click “Configure”  job/project and add these two configurations

    1. Configure triggering the job from GitHub webhook:

    2. Configure “Post-build Actions” to archive all the files - files resulted from a build are called “artifacts”.

-   3. Make some change in any file in GitHub repository and push the changes to the master branch.
+  Make some change in any file in GitHub repository and push the changes to the master branch.
+Check to see if new build has been launched automatically

-   4. Check to see if new build has been launched automatically (by webhook) and its results - artifacts, saved on Jenkins server.
+  (by webhook) and its results - artifacts, saved on Jenkins server.

       By default, the artifacts are stored on Jenkins server locally